berenslab/contrastive-ne/readme.md

 # Run time analysis
 The run time depends strongly on the training mode (parametric / non-parametric), the device (CPU / GPU) and on the batch size.
 The plot below illustrates this for the optimization of a Neg-t-SNE embedding of MNIST.
-Note that the non-parametric setting on GPU becomes competitive with the reference implementations of [UMAP](https://github.com/lmcinnes/umap) and [t-SNE](https://github.com/pavlin-policar/openTSNE).
+Note that the non-parametric setting on GPU becomes competitive with the reference implementations of UMAP[^umap] and t-SNE[^tsne].

 <img width="400" alt="Run times by batch size" src="/figures/runtime_bs.png">